 - Re-imagine products and create ways to offer them “on-the-go”

 Look Into Business Loans And Fund Relief Programs

-There are a multitude of resources available to help keep your business afloat during the coronavirus pandemic.
+There is a multitude of resources available to help keep your business afloat during the coronavirus pandemic.

 For example, the U.S. small business administration is providing disaster assistance for those affected by the coronavirus.
 Designated states and territories are eligible to apply for low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).